kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson4_Understanding_Logical_Order_of_Operations.md

     FirstName,
     LastName,
     BaseSalary,
-    Department,
+    d.DepartmentName,
-    AVG(BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptAvgSalary, ROW_NUMBER() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS SalaryRank FROM Employees
+    AVG(e.BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptAvgSalary, ROW_NUMBER() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS SalaryRank FROM Employees
 WHERE IsActive = 1
 ORDER BY DepartmentID, SalaryRank;

 -- Logical processing:
--- 1. FROM Employees
+-- 1. FROM Employees e
 -- 2. WHERE IsActive = 1
 -- 3. SELECT (including window function calculations) -- 4.
 ORDER BY DepartmentID, SalaryRank